mat/rack-version-header/README.md

 ## Example usage with Git

-Provided you have the `git` excutable in your path you can add to your `config.ru`
+Provided you have the `git` executable in your path you can add to your `config.ru`

     require "rack/version_header"